CaptainCoderOrg/AdventureQuest-Unity-2021/01 - Modeling a Die/README.md

 With your method stub in place as well as a few unit tests to give you confidence that they are working, can you write an implementation to the `Roll` method?

+## Good Time to Commit

+Now would be a good time to make a `git` commit.
+You just finished a feature.
+More specifically, you just implemented a `Die` class which models a fair die.

 # What's Next?